jeffrey6557/CS205-Parallel-Computing-Project/README.md

 For the prediction method, multi-layer Artificial Neural Networks (ANN) using back-propagation algorithm has shown promising results in stock index prices compared with traditional methods [1].
 Note that the traditional gradient descent algorithm of back-propagation is sequential by nature.
 We will therefore apply a technique that combines MPI with **three differerent parallelizable algorithms** to parallelize the training process: asynchronized multiple sub-neural networks[3] with nested parallel batch Stochastic Gradient Descent[2].

+The initial goal of our project was to implement a two-level parallelization model by combining MPI and OpenMP.
+Unfortunately, developing executable code using OpenMP (via Cython) resulted in an onerous and difficult task, therefore, we opted for existing Python neural network packages that could run in parallel.
+Nonetheless, we describe our desired design and the design we used for our project below.

 ### Neural Network Architecture (hyperparameters)

 We implement a **fully connected** network with:

+# *are some parts below true?*

 1. L = 1 to 10 layers
 2. number of neurons = 4 to 64 per layer; fewer neurons in deeper layers (pyramidal architecture)